 As a near-term strategy, opportunities to narrow pedestrian crossings are being explored in conjunction with a planned City of Littleton resurfacing project.
-A variety of longer-term strategies for improving the functionality and safety of this intersection-including a possible roundabout-are also being explored. - Bike Lane Enhancements.
+A variety of longer-term strategies for improving the functionality and safety of this intersection-including a possible roundabout-are also being explored. - Intersection Improvements-Prince Street and Santa Fe Drive.

+Explore modifications to enhance safety for pedestrians and make merging along Santa Fe Drive (southbound) and Prince Street (northbound) safer for drivers. - Bike Lane Enhancements.
 As part of a planned City of Littleton resurfacing project, Prince Street south of Centennial Drive is slated for restriping.
 Prince street will be restriped from 4 lanes to 2 lane and the existing bike lane is planned to be converted from a shared lane to a separate bike lane in both directions. - Gateway Signage.
 Install gateway signage where Prince Street crosses the South Platte River from Santa Fe Drive to provide a sense of identity and arrival within the corridor.